darothen-cc/nowcast_testing_scraper/README.md

 - pynio (for reading GRBI2)
 - tqdm (for console output)
 - xarray (for reading and processing GRIB2)

+You can install these packages in the typical way if you'd like.

+### Management with Conda

+To install a stand-alone conda environment for this scraper, first clone the repository from GitHub and then execute

+    $ conda env create -f environment.yml

+Then, enable the environment by executing

+    $ source activate nowcast_testing_scraper_env

+### Python 3

 This scraper will also work in Python>=3.3, but it will require bleeding edge/dev versions of *xarray* and *pynio*, which can be obtained from GitHub: